The home buying finance journey

 We will then ‘stress test’ your budget to factor in potential interest rate rises, which may occur over the 30-year loan term.

-Once our finance professional has worked out the figures, we can determine what price you can purchase a property for and what kind of deposit is required, including savings, First Home Buyer Government incentives, gift and parental guarantee.
+Once our finance professional has worked out the figures, we can determine what price you can purchase a property for and what kind of deposit is required, including savings, First Home Buyer Government incentives, gifts and parental guarantee.

 Step three – Supporting documents